Safe Infant Sleep

-The Georgia Department of Public Health’s (DPH) Safe to Sleep Program coordinates statewide public health interventions intended to protect infants from Sudden Infant Death Syndrome (SIDS) and other sleep-related causes of death.
+The Georgia Department of Public Health’s Safe Infant Sleep Program coordinates statewide public health interventions intended to protect infants from Sudden Unexpected Infant Death (SUID) and other sleep-related causes of infant death.

 Georgia Safe to Sleep Campaign

-- Disseminate accurate and consistent messages that encourage families to make informed decisions about infant sleep
+- Empower families to make informed decisions about infant sleep,

-- Increase access to resources that support behaviors that protect infants from sleep-related deaths
+- Increase access to resources that support behaviors which protect infants from sleep-related deaths,

-Through partnership and collaboration, this campaign will target diverse groups in Georgia that contribute to an infant’s safety, health and well-being including: parents, hospitals and health providers, statewide public health and safety organizations, families, caregivers, child care professionals and many others.
+Through partnership and collaboration, this campaign targets diverse groups in Georgia that contribute to an infant’s safety, health and well-being including: parents, hospitals and health providers, statewide public health and safety organizations, families, caregivers, child care professionals and many others.